RingoDev/BeginnerBoost/notes/README.md

 * **/etc/passwd** contains some interesting informations about users and their standard shells.
 * **echo $0** displays the name of the shell you are using.

+### Day 15

+Today i finished the OTW bandit section.
+They had some quite weird challenges with strange solutions which was quite fun.